 Robotics of the future, Schools Lego-Robot competition

-Schools across the whole of Wales will be taking part in a simultaneous “Robotics of the future” Lego challenge.
-Bangor University’s Technocamps team are running the north Wales heat of this exciting new competition.
+Schools across the whole of Wales took part in a simultaneous “Robotics of the future” Lego challenge at Venue Cymru recently.
+Bangor University’s Technocamps team ran the north Wales heat of this exciting new competition.

-The event will be opened and compered throughout the day by TV presenter, Gareth Jones.
+The event was opened and compered throughout the day by TV presenter, Gareth Jones.

-The pupils must pre-build a future robot that will help our environment in any way possible.
-The pupils will also receive a hidden challenge on the day.
+The pupils had to pre-build a future robot that will help our environment in any way possible.
+The pupils also received a hidden challenge on the day.

-This is a simultaneous national competition where the Technocamps hubs at Aberystwyth, Glamorgan and Swansea Universities will also be running their competitions with live video links and a number of web based ‘hangouts’ on-going throughout the day.
+This was a simultaneous national competition where the Technocamps hubs at Aberystwyth, Glamorgan and Swansea Universities also ran their competitions with live video links and a number of web based ‘hangouts’ on-going throughout the day.

-On the day, the schools will be judged on their designs and developments as well as given a challenge where they may have to modify their robot in some way.
-The regional winners of the competition will be announced live and then the overall winner will be announced on the day to the whole of Wales via the video link up.
+On the day, the schools were judged on their designs and developments as well as given a challenge where they had to modify their robot to dance to a musical beat.
+The regional winners of the competition were announced live as Ysgol Friars from Bangor, and the National winners were announced on Monday as Ysgol Gyfun Gwynllyw from Pontypool.

-Kim Jones, organiser of the Bangor event said: “This is such an exciting event to organise, we have so many schools participating and it’s an honour to be involved in a pan-Wales event.
-I wish all the schools good luck in the challenge and look forward to seeing their designs on the day.”
+Kim Jones, organiser of the Bangor event said: “This was such an exciting event to organise, it was great to have so many schools participating and it was an honour to be involved in a pan-Wales event.
+The schools did brilliantly in the challenges and the designs were fantastic with some fascinating fresh ideas.”